 Headteacher Mr Cocker said: “In October, our Progress 8 measure represented a substantial improvement for Pleckgate High School. so for it to be increased is a further boost for the school and confirms our place in the top 18 per cent of schools nationally.”

-“In Maths we have one of the strongest departments in the country and, with our confirmed Progress 8 score, it means our high ability students in maths are in the top one per cent of students in the UK which is a fantastic achievement.”
+“In Maths we have one of the strongest departments in the country and, with our confirmed Progress 8 score, it means our high ability pupils in maths are in the top one per cent of pupils in the UK which is a fantastic achievement.”

-“Also our most able students are in the top 10 per cent nationally which is, again, a huge achievement.”
+“Also our most able pupils are in the top 10 per cent nationally which is, again, a huge achievement.”

-An impressive 28 students achieved Grade 9’s across English and Maths last year in their GCSEs as Pleckgate celebrated their best ever results.
+An impressive 28 pupils achieved Grade 9’s across English and Maths last year in their GCSEs as Pleckgate celebrated their best ever results.